Online Learning: A Modern Introduction Using Convex Optimization: Online Learning with Convex Differentiable Losses

 \begin{remark} I will now introduce some math concepts.
 If you have a background in Convex Analysis, this will be easy stuff for you.
-On the other hand, if you never saw these things before they might look a bit scary.
+On the other hand, if you have never seen these things before, they might look a bit scary.
 Let me tell you the right way to look at them: \emph{these are tools that will make our job easier}.
 Without these tools, it would be basically impossible to design any online learning algorithm.
-And, no, it is not enough to test random algorithms on some machine learning dataset, because fixed datasets are not adversarial.
-Without a correct proof, you might never realize that your online algorithm fail on particular sequences of losses, as it happened to Adam~\citep{ReddiKK18}.
+And, no, it is not enough to test the algorithms on some machine learning dataset, because fixed datasets are not adversarial.
+Without a correct proof, you might not realize that your online algorithm fails on particular sequences of losses, as it happened with Adam~\citep{ReddiKK18}.
 I promise you that once you understand the key mathematical concepts, online learning is actually easy. \end{remark}